Overlook Medical Center

 - Monday through Friday, 8:00am to 4:00pm

 For 33-year-old Isabel C., family means everything.
 When she learned she had a brain tumor shortly after giving birth, her first concern was for her two young children.

 “My world immediately turned upside-down,” says Isabel.
 “But not once did I think about me.
 I only thought about my kids, my babies.”

 A few weeks after having her son, Isabel began experiencing gastric rising symptoms during her sleep.
 She said it’s similar to the feeling you get in your stomach when you’re riding a rollercoaster.

 Doctors attributed the episodes to stress or potentially postpartum depression.
 She suspected something else was at play.

 “I continued living my normal life, but one day I had a very clear wake-up call,” she explains.
 “I took my kids to a nearby park, which we had done so many times before.
 When it was time to go home, I completely forgot where we lived.
 That’s when I knew something was really wrong.”

 Isabel went to see a different physician, who recognized that her nighttime episodes were likely seizures.
 She was referred to a neurologist and had an MRI done, which revealed Isabel had a large brain tumor on her right temporal lobe.

-After doing her research to find a surgeon, Isabel narrowed in on Yaron A. Moshel, MD, PhD, a neurosurgeon and co-director of the Gerald J. Glasser Brain Tumor Center.
+After doing her research to find a surgeon, Isabel narrowed in on Yaron A. Moshel, MD, PhD, a neurosurgeon and co-director of Atlantic Health System's Gerald J. Glasser Brain Tumor Center.